 There are a lot of fears to be had when it comes to growing your business.
 The “hows” and “whens” are sometimes hard to answer, but we at ProStrategix have worked with dozens of businesses to figure that out for them, and we want to help you find out the same for yourself.

 An article in Forbes titled “Five Signs You’re Ready To Grow Your Small Business” highlights five signs that you are ready to grow your small business.
 With all respect, we would argue that there are really 3.
 If you wait to grow your business until all these criteria are met, you may be beset with other problems.

-Our 3 signs that you are ready to grow your small business are when:
+So, here are OUR three signs that you are ready to grow your small business.

 On this point, we agree.
 The demand for your business needs to be strong, and the local trends in your market should also indicate that this demand will continue before you are ready to grow your small business.

 We recommend using industry projections with caution.
 While industry projections as a whole can be helpful, they are usually national in scope.
 Therefore, they can be of limited use.
 In other words, make sure your local demand is strong before growing your small business.

 In general, small businesses are affected most by local trends.
 Local trends can vary significantly from national trends.
 For example, there is a national shortage of doctors.
 However, this is not the case in New York City, where there is a surplus in some specialties.
 In this case, relying on a national trend would guide you in the wrong direction.

 While having 3 years of profitability would be great, you will likely start to plateau if you wait that long to grow your small business.

 Small businesses are typically limited by people.
 Once they hit their maximum, they can actually become less efficient.
 So, each new customer is a little less profitable than the last because they are paying overtime, etc. Or, each new customer is a little less satisfied because quality starts to suffer due to burnout, etc. After than, growing your small business is more challenging, and it is harder to get capital without pain